 The timing of when seventh seeds clinch their playoff spots creates another subtle disadvantage.
 Most seventh seeds secure their berths in Week 17 or 18, meaning they’ve spent the final weeks of the season fighting for playoff positioning rather than building momentum with their best players healthy.
 Second seeds, by contrast, often clinch home-field advantage earlier and can manage workloads, rest injured starters, and enter the playoffs physically fresher than opponents who scraped their way into the bracket.

 Statistical analysis of the ten seventh-seed performances reveals troubling patterns.
-Those teams averaged 17.3 points scored in Wild Card Weekend, compared to 28.6 for their opponents.
-They committed an average of 2.1 turnovers per game while forcing just 0.9.
+According to NFL Research, those teams averaged 17.3 points scored in Wild Card Weekend, compared to 28.6 for their opponents.
+They committed an average of 2.1 turnovers per game while forcing just 0.9, per ESPN Stats & Info.
 Third-down conversion rates dropped from regular-season averages of 38% to playoff performances averaging 31%.
 Every metric suggests that seventh seeds play below their own baseline when facing the pressure and quality of playoff competition.

 The 2021 Steelers: Why the Exception Proves the Rule